zirpo/auto-blogger-repo/memory-bank/activeContext.md

     - Modified `_includes/base.njk` to add social connection links to the footer.
     - Appended new CSS rules to `css/style.css` for styling the social links and footer layout.
     - Updated `.eleventyignore` to exclude `Change Request_ BLOG-04.md`.
+- Implemented changes from "Change Request: BLOG-05":
+    - Installed `luxon` library.
+    - Modified `.eleventy.js` to include `luxon` and register `readableDate` filter.
+    - Modified `index.md` to use `readableDate` filter.
+    - Modified `_includes/post.njk` to use `readableDate` filter.
+    - Updated `.eleventyignore` to exclude `Change Request_ BLOG-05.md`.

 ## Next Steps
-- All changes for "Change Request: BLOG-04" have been implemented and verified.
+- All changes for "Change Request: BLOG-05" have been implemented and verified.
 - The changes have been committed to the repository.

 ## Active Decisions and Considerations